-By buying this wild agave syrup you are providing a sustainable source of income to these indigenous farmers helping them to stay on their land - many indigenous mexican farmers are not able to survive on their native land and are forced to immigrate to the U.S.A. and look for work.
+By buying our wild agave syrup you are providing a sustainable source of income to these indigenous farmers helping them to stay on their land - many indigenous Mexican farmers are not able to survive on their native land and are forced to immigrate to the U.S.A. and look for work.

 Our farmers in Mexico use HPLC to make chromatographic studies on sugars, monitoring closely the mineral and sugar concentrations of our agave syrups – the best available in the market.

 Whereas our blue agave nectar is produced from only the Weber Azul or Blue Agave plant (Agave tequilana), which is also used to make tequila, wild agave nectars are made from up to 6 different agave species, but primarily from Agave salmiana.
 To produce wild agave syrup, juice is extracted naturally by the harvester sucking the liquid from the core of living agave cactus plants.
 Similar to how a bee creates honey, it is through enzymatic action that the complex sugars in fresh agave juice are converted into simple sugars, producing agave nectar.
 The temperature in the entire process never exceeds 45 degrees Celsius.
 This minimal processing and minimal heat provides vitamins, minerals and enzymes in agave nectar that are not found in other processed sweeteners.

 The dark agave syrup is not filtered and has the maximum amount of minerals and other phytonutrients.
 It has a rich vanilla-like aroma with a deep wild flavour.
 The light agave syrup is filtered and has a more neutral sweet flavour making it the perfect replacement for sugar in any recipe.